Analysts anticipate an improved investment climate and accelerating growth

 The relatively small domestic capital market is now one of the structural challenges facing Colombian policymakers.
 In addition, the government’s fiscal consolidation efforts limit public spending, which evokes a need for international private investment and involvement of multilateral institutions and public-private partnerships.

-“Next year, we believe, activity will continue to gather pace, finishing at 3.5% by year-end,” Peixoto said.
+“Next year, we believe, activity will continue to gather pace, finishing at 3.5 percent by year-end,” Peixoto said.
 “Household consumption should be the main driver, as unemployment falls more assuredly and investments kick in.”

 Photo Credit: Reuters/Carlos Julio Martinez